yjzhang/cse571_project/docs/index.md

 1. Create a program that can send movement commands (given depth images) to the Turtlebot.
 2. Train a policy using Dagger for the Turtlebot.

+### Simulation results

+We trained the simulated red robot to pursue the white robot.
+A video of the trained model can be found [here](https://www.youtube.com/watch?v=ytJ5xMHiSXg).

+### Robot results

+We trained the Turtlebot using Dagger to navigate hallways using Hokuyo laser depth scan data.
+A video of the training process and the trained model can be found [here](https://www.youtube.com/watch?v=vIecKpOrEtQ).

 ### Division of labor

 All of us are working with the turtlebot, and we are all learning how to run controls on it.